DoD-Platform-One/Twistlock/docs/KEYCLOAK.md

 6. Create a test user in Keycloak for testing the Twistlock SSO authentication and ensure they are part of the group matching the hash in the client_id eg: `00eb8904-5b88-4c68-ad67-cec0d2e07aa6`

-## Twistlock manual SAML configuration
+## Twistlock SAML configuration

+With the init script, Twistlock SAML SSO integration along with creating additional users can be automated via `sso.enabled: true` and `console.additionalUsers`.
+Refer to [here](./initialization.md#sso) for more information.

-Twistlock SSO integration is manual through the Admnistration UI.
+Alternatively you can manually configure Twistlock SSO integration through the Administration UI.
 When Twistlock is deployed for the first time the login will ask you to create an admin user.
 Login with the admin user and follow these instructions:

 1. Navigate to the Twistlock console URL.
 After installation you will be asked to create an admin user and enter license key.